r-hyperspec/hySpc.read.txt/README.md

 -->
 [![Codecov test coverage](https://codecov.io/gh/r-hyperspec/hySpc.read.Witec/branch/master/graph/badge.svg)](https://codecov.io/gh/r-hyperspec/hySpc.read.Witec?branch=master)
 <!-- badges: end -->

+## Acknowledgements
+The `hyperSpec` team gratefully acknowledges support from the Google Summer of Code program, which sponsored student Erick Oduniyi during summer 2020.
+Erick and the team carried out a significant overhaul of `hyperSpec` which led to this release.

 <hr>
 Developers can find information about automatic deployment from this repo to `hySpc.pkgs` [here](https://github.com/r-hyperspec/hySpc.pkgs) in `CONTRIBUTING.md`.